kube-zen/zen-gc/docs/PROJECT_STRUCTURE.md

 ## Overview

-`zen-gc` is a **separate project** from `zen-watcher`.
-It is the implementation and PoC for the Generic Garbage Collection KEP proposal.
+`zen-gc` is the implementation and PoC for the Generic Garbage Collection KEP proposal.

-**Important**: This project is independent and will be developed separately.
-It is NOT part of zen-watcher.

 ## Project Goals